ashdude14/chatBotFlow/README.md

     1. Button to save the flow
     2. **Save button press will show an error if there are more than one Nodes and more than one Node has empty target handles**
 ![save-button](./public/node4.png)

+## Working with Chatbot Flow builder

+1. Drag and Drop the message icon to generate new message node.
+2. Click to the genrated node to write your text.
+3. Again click on same node to save the text.
+4. Save the Flow.

 ## Scripts to run locally and Deployment